ThomasGormley/zed-harpoon/README.md

 Harpoon-like functionality for Zed editor: quickly add and open file marks using tasks and keybindings.

+Zed's extension system doesn't yet support defining actions for users.
+This approach [is a workaround](https://github.com/zed-industries/zed/issues/17353#issuecomment-2568710981) to that by appending to the tasks configuration on behalf of the user.

 ## Installation

 > ⚠️ **Warning**: This will modify your Zed config files (`~/.config/zed/tasks.json` and `keymap.json`) and create backups with `.harpoon_backup` suffix.